-All students participate in a comprehensive Careers Education programme which includes work experience in years 10 or 11.
-Students also attend two weekly life skills lessons throughout their time at West Heath which develops their understanding of searching for jobs, budgeting, self-care, completing applications, practising interview techniques and independent travel training.
-All year 9 and 11 students, along with any KS5 leavers have at least one individual interview with the external careers adviser from CXK.
-They receive individualised assistance with careers planning and completing application forms for college and/or work.
+All students participate in a comprehensive Careers Education programme which includes work experience in Years 10 or 11.
+Students also attend two weekly PSCHE lessons throughout their time at West Heath which develops their understanding of searching for jobs, budgeting, self-care, completing applications and practising interview techniques.
+All Year 9 and 11 students, along with any KS5 leavers, have at least one individual interview with the external careers adviser from CXK.
+They receive impartial assistance with careers planning and completing application forms for college and/or work.
 Where possible, students are supported in attending Careers Fairs where they are able to explore some of the opportunities available to them beyond their time with us.

 Students are not forgotten once they have left our school.
-Former students and their parents are encouraged to keep in contact and to request advice if needed.
+Former students and their parents and carers are encouraged to keep in contact and to request advice if needed.
 Many of our former students do keep in touch and come back to visit our school, even years after they have left us.

-7. Staffing and resources
+5.7 Staffing and Resources